Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-13-tall-tales.md

 There was a long, embarrassed pause among the soldiers.
 Then, Powell leaned forward, took hold of the microphone, and replied:

-"Attention ship---Ceasing fire.
+"Attention ship - Ceasing fire.
 You are to proceed as follows: Crouch down, tuck your head between your legs, and kiss your arses goodbye.
 Sorry."

 There was no response from the radio.
 The silence on the ground was, eventually, broken by Legsy.
 "Fucking helpful advice that, sir," he commented.
 Several of the men released the laughs they'd been holding back.